onflow/kitty-items/api/README.md

 ### Minting

-Run the commands below to mint new Kibble, create new items, and list some items for sale:
+Run the commands below to mint new Kibble, create new items, and list some items for sale.

 - **POST /v1/kibbles/mint** - Mint new Kibble
   and send it to the `recipient` account.